AlexNmSED/MCFGN/README.md

 This work is built using [timm](https://github.com/rwightman/pytorch-image-models/tree/master/timm), [DeiT](https://github.com/facebookresearch/deit), [DINO](https://github.com/facebookresearch/dino
 ), [MoCo v3](https://github.com/facebookresearch/moco-v3), [BEiT](https://github.com/microsoft/unilm/tree/master/beit), [MAE-priv](https://github.com/BUPT-PRIV/MAE-priv), and [MAE](https://github.com/facebookresearch/mae) repositories.
 Installation and preparation follow that repo.

+## 2.0 Feature Extraction
+Followed by using the publicly-available CLAM library:
+'''
+CUDA_VISIBLE_DEVICES=0,1 python extract_features_fp.py --data_h5_dir DIR_TO_COORDS --data_slide_dir DATA_DIRECTORY --csv_path CSV_FILE_NAME --feat_dir FEATURES_DIRECTORY --batch_size 512 --slide_ext .svs
+'''
+The above command expects the coordinates .h5 files to be stored under DIR_TO_COORDS and will use 2 GPUs (0 and 1) and to extract 384-dim features from each tissue patch for each slide and produce the following folder structure:
+'''
+FEATURES_DIRECTORY/
+    ├── h5_files
+            ├── slide_1.h5
+            ├── slide_2.h5
+            └── ...
+    └── pt_files
+            ├── slide_1.pt
+            ├── slide_2.pt
+            └── ...
+'''
+where each .h5 file contains an array of extracted features along with their patch coordinates (note for faster training, a .pt file for each slide is also created for each slide, containing just the patch features).
+Each *.pt file is a [M × 384]-sized Tensor containing extracted 384-dim embeddings for M patches in the WSI.

+Also, we extracted features at 40× magnification for [4096 × 4096] image regions.
+Other settings are the same as before.
+But, each *.pt file is a [M × 256 × 384]-sized Tensor containing extracted 384-dim embeddings for M regions in the WSI, which each region represented as a 256-length sequence of [256 × 256] patch embeddings.